rex2022-hand-draw/PresentationRepo/README.md

 # PresentationRepo

 Thanks for your interest in our project!
-You will find here the codes we used for each of the algorithmic approaches we used, together with the data we used, in the Anonimized_data folder.
+You will find codes for each algorithmic approaches, together with data in the Anonimized_data folder.

 Data used in each method are (hopefully) included in each methods' folder.